-A common question most investors ask is even if we identify a company that we believe could have big time upside potential over the next decade or beyond, how do we figure out if that company’s stock is trading at a fair valuation?
-This is a great question to ask, because when it comes to stocks price and valuation are everything.
-A very simple method of determining the valuation of a stocks is by utilizing the P/E and PEG ratios.
+A common question asked among most investors is: How do you value a stock or figure out if a stock is trading at a fair valuation?
+This is a great question to ask, because when it comes to stocks, price and valuation are everything.
+A very simple method of determining whether a stock could be “cheap” or “expensive” is by analyzing stocks P/E and PEG ratios.

 Understanding the P/E Ratio

 I’m sure you have all heard of the price-to earnings (PE) ratio.
 This is an extremely basic ratio that can be found on any investing website.
 The ratio is calculated as follows:

 The P/E ratio is the simplest valuation metric there is for evaluating the attractiveness of a company’s stock price relative to its earnings.
 It was made popular by the late Benjamin Graham, who was dubbed “The Father of Value Investing;” also well-known for being Warren Buffett’s mentor.

 The P/E ratio is a great tool for obtaining a quick and easy idea of how “expensive” a stock is.
 It tells us how much investors are willing to pay per dollar of earnings for a company.
 An example would be if a stock was trading at $20 per share and reported annual earnings per share of $1, its P/E ratio would then be 20.

 So Should I Look to Buy Stocks With a Low P/E?